January 17, 2023

 The actual climbing starts from Island Peak’s High camp.
-Using fixed ropes, you will climb the summit via glaciers, snow headwalls, and steep sections.
+Using fixed ropes, you will climb the Island Peak summit via glaciers, snow headwalls, and steep sections.
 And the best part of the climb will be the view from the top.
-Lhotse, Ama Dablam, Everest, Makalu look so close and clear.
+Lhotse, Ama Dablam, Everest, and Makalu look so close and clear.

 Following the summit, the route begins to turn around.
 It retraces via Chhukung, Tengboche, and Monjo to Lukla.
 Altogether, you will spend 17 days on the road to Island Peak Climbing.
 For detailed information about the course, check Island Peak Climbing.

 Island Peak vs Mera Peak Route happens in the same Khumbu or Everest Region.
 Both start from Lukla but separate after moving a little ahead.
 The trails of both routes are pretty alike.
 You will see similar things on both roads.
 Thus, the trekking part is almost identical.
 However, the Mera Peak route, which happens via Mera Glacier, is straightforward, just snow climbing.
 Island Peak’s path, which runs from the peak’s north ridge, is slightly technical.

 Mera Peak is a trekking peak according to classification by the Nepalese Mountaineering Association.
 The peaks in this category are fewer or no technical sections, perfectly matching the needs of newbies.